 but may not override an HSRB research denial.

 If the investigator indicates on the HSRB Application

 for New Research Involving Human Subjects that the proposed project

-involves no risk to participants, and if the chair of
+involves not more than minimal risk to participants, and if the chair of

 the HSRB agrees with that assessment,